Vandoren: Austrian styled clarinet reeds

-The Black Master is designed for Austrian clarinet players, respectively.
+The Black Master is designed for Austrian clarinet players.
 They are available in two different models.
 The Black Master reed is designed for Austrian mouthpieces.
 This cut can also suit the Boehm system mouthpieces.
 The Black Master Traditional reed is designed in the tradition of the Viennese School for very closed Austrian mouthpieces with a long facing.

 Saxophone reeds

 Like clarinet reeds, Vandoren saxophone reeds come in a variety of styles.
-The most basic style is the Traditional reed, which is very similar to the Traditional clarinet reed.
+The most basic style is the Traditional reed (also known as the "Blue Box" reed), which is very similar to the Traditional clarinet reed.
+It features a thin tip and a strong heart.
+Although the Traditional reed is seen as a "classical" saxophone reed, it is extremely versatile and is used by many saxophonists in a variety of musical styles.

 The JAVA reed, available in filed and unfiled varieties, is for playing jazz: the filed JAVA Red cut is more flexible with a slightly stronger tonal body than the original (green, unfiled) JAVA cut.
 In 1993, Vandoren began producing V16 reeds, also for jazz, which have a thicker tip and a longer pallet than the JAVAs.
 The ZZ is also intended for jazz.

 Vandoren released in 2009 the V12 for classical music which is modeled after the success of the Vandoren V12 reed for clarinet.
 Then in 2016, the V21 reeds, a versatile model for various styles of music.